8059blank/8059blank.github.io/_posts/hackac/2023-09-12-HACK@AC Information.md

 ## Rules

 * Hack@AC is open only to current students from local secondary schools or JCs/Polytechnics/ITE.
-Both Singaporean and non-Singaporean students from local secondary schools are welcome to participate.
+Both Singaporean and non-Singaporean students are welcome to participate.

 * You may only participate as team of **up to 4 members** from the **same school**.
 Teams of smaller size may also participate.